barotdeep/cqa-docs/docs/01-Index/Index.md

 # User Guide

-This guide offers a detailed, step-by-step walkthrough designed to help users efficiently navigate and make the most of the documentation.The documentation is organized into three main sections: **1.
-ContextQA Extension, 2.
-ContextQA Portal, & 3.
-FAQ**
+This guide offers a detailed, step-by-step walkthrough designed to help users efficiently navigate and make the most of the documentation.The documentation is organized into three main sections:

+1. ContextQA Extension,
+2. ContextQA Portal
+3. FAQ

 ## **ContextQA Extension**